 AddPeopleWriterTest.javafile.- Find the

-Data in the people table: People [name=zhangsan, age=27] People [name=lisi, age=35] Batch Job execution completed.- Find the
+Data in the people table: People [name=zhangsan, age=27] People [name=lisi, age=35] Batch job execution completed.- Find the

 Project code

-Decompress the package to obtain a folder named java-oceanbase-springbatch.
+After decompressing it, you will find a folder named java-oceanbase-springbatch.
 The directory structure is as follows:

 │ pom.xml